Where to Buy

 GBM Assessment (Score: 8.5/10)

-Published in 1857 during Napoleon III's Second Empire, Madame Bovary was the subject of a celebrated obscenity trial that only increased its fame and readership.
+Dating from 1857 during Napoleon III's Second Empire, Madame Bovary was the subject of a celebrated obscenity trial that only increased its fame and readership.
 The novel's influence on the development of modern fiction is immeasurable, shaping the work of Henry James, Marcel Proust, James Joyce, and Vladimir Nabokov.
-Film adaptations by Claude Chabrol and Vincente Minnelli have brought the story to screen audiences, and it remains a core text in the study of French literature.
+Film adaptations by Claude Chabrol and Vincente Minnelli have brought the story to screen audiences, and it.

 France, 1857